aswinrprasad/SecureX_ChatApp/README.md

 6)Converting the code from Local Machine communication to communicate with two or more different devices.

+7)Autoget IP address of server computer and store it into HOST.

 #### Current Status : Bug fixing complete.
 Bug 1:(fixed) When {quit} is typed into the chat , pipe gets broken and user exit msg won't get displayed.